Maia-Everett/lintian.eu/pages/xivlauncher-and-dalamud.md

 ![XIVLauncher](/assets/screenshots/xivlauncher.png)

-However, the biggest advantage of XIVLauncher is its built-in plugin framework, Dalamud.
+However, the biggest advantage of XIVLauncher is its in-game plugin system, Dalamud.
 It comes with a ton of plugins that offer quality of life updates, with automated in-game installation and updates.
 Some [examples](https://goatcorp.github.io/DalamudPlugins/plugins.html) include improved chat, sound and visual notifications, in-game databases, customizing the soundtrack, extra map markers, and more.

 Dalamud plugins fill a somewhat analogous role to WoW addons for FFXIV, with the caveat that they are a third-party service not supported by the game developers.